scollier/summit2014DockerLab/02-Getting-To-Know-Docker.md

     file /dev/log
     docker run -v /dev/log:/dev/log -i -t rhel7 bash

+Now that the container is running.
+Open another terminal and inspect the bind mount.

+    docker ps -l
+    docker inspect --format '{{.Volumes}}' <Container ID>

+Go back to the original terminal.
 Generate a message with *logger* and exit the container.
 This should write the message to the host journal.

     logger "This is a log from Summit" exit